-- 4.2 Restrictions on Incentive Stock Options.
-Notwithstanding any other provisions of this Plan to the contrary and subject to adjustment as provided in Section 4.5 of this Plan, the maximum number of shares of Common Stock that will be available for issuance pursuant to Incentive Stock Options under this Plan will be [·] shares. - 4.3 Limits on Non-Employee Director Awards.
-Notwithstanding any other provisions of this Plan to the contrary, Awards granted during a single Plan Year to any Non-Employee Director, taken together with any cash fees paid during the Plan Year to the Non-Employee Director, in respect of the Director's service as a member of the Board during such year (including service as a member or chair of any committees of the Board), shall not exceed \$[·] in total value (calculating the value of any such Awards based on the grant date fair value of such Awards for financial reporting purposes).
-The independent members of the Board may make exceptions to this limit for a non-executive chair of the Board, provided that the Non-Employee Director receiving such additional compensation may not participate in the decision to award such compensation. - 4.4 Accounting for Awards.
+4.2 Restrictions on Incentive Stock Options.
+Notwithstanding any other provisions of this Plan to the contrary and subject to adjustment as provided in Section 4.4 of this Plan, the maximum number of shares of Common Stock that will be available for issuance pursuant to Incentive Stock Options under this Plan will be 5,250,000 shares.

+4.5 Accounting for Awards.
 If (i) any Shares subject to an Award are forfeited, an Award expires or an Award is settled for cash (in whole or in part), or (ii) any Shares subject to an award under the Prior Plan is forfeited, expires or settled for cash (in whole or in part), then in each such case the Shares subject to such Award or award under the Prior Plan shall, to the extent of such forfeiture, expiration or cash settlement, be added to the Shares available for Awards under Section 4.1 of this Plan.
 In the event that withholding tax liabilities arising from an Award (other than an Option or SAR) or an award under the Prior Plan (other than an option or stock appreciation right) is satisfied by the tendering of Shares (either actually or by attestation) or by the withholding of Shares by the Company, the Shares so tendered or withheld shall be added to the Shares available for Awards under Section 4.1 of this Plan; provided, however, that Shares that again become available for issuance under this Plan pursuant to this Section 4.4 shall not increase the numbers of Shares that may be granted under the Plan in connection with Incentive Stock Options.
-Notwithstanding anything to the contrary contained herein, the following Shares shall not be added to the Shares authorized for grant under Section 4.1 of this Plan: (i) Shares tendered by a Participant or withheld by the Company in payment of the exercise price of an Option or an option under the Prior Plan, (ii) Shares tendered by a Participant or withheld by the Company to satisfy any tax withholding obligation with respect to Options or SARs or options or stock appreciation rights under the Prior Plan, (iii) Shares subject to a SAR or a stock appreciation right under the Prior Plan that are not issued in connection with its stock settlement on exercise thereof, and (iv) Shares reacquired by the Company on the open market or otherwise using cash proceeds from the exercise of Options or options under the Prior Plan.
+Notwithstanding anything to the contrary contained herein, the following Shares shall not be added to the Shares authorized for grant under Section 4.1 of this Plan: (i) Shares tendered by a Participant or withheld by the Company in payment of the exercise price of an Option or an option under the Prior Plan, (ii) Shares subject to a SAR or a stock appreciation right under the Prior Plan that are not issued in connection with its stock settlement on exercise thereof, and (iv) Shares reacquired by the Company on the open market or otherwise using cash proceeds from the exercise of Options or options under the Prior Plan.

-4.5 Adjustments to Shares and Awards.
+4.6 Adjustments to Shares and Awards.